 Let’s think about this.
 He is shooting 80-85%.
 His problem is probably not that he is left eye dominant.
 He is too good of a shooter for that to be a problem.
 After talking to him for 10 minutes on the phone, having never met this person, we asked him what he was doing to hit the targets.
-We talked about how he was approaching the targets and most importantly what was the last thing he saw before pulling the trigger.
+We talked about how he was approaching the targets and most importantly, the last thing he saw before pulling the trigger.
 Many times he saw the barrel of the gun and had lost focus on the target.

-Just because someone says he/she is a certified instructor does not mean he knows how to correct your problem.
-If the person giving the advice offers suggestions without asking what you are doing and seeing, donÍt listen to them.
-He/She doesnÍt know what you are seeing or doing therefore, how can they possibly know how to correct the problem.
-Too many certified instructors only know 1 way to teach and not how to explain to you the best way for you to hit the target.
+Just because someone says he or she is a certified instructor does not mean he knows how to correct your problem.
+If the person giving the advice offers suggestions without asking what you are doing and seeing, don't listen to them.
+The instructor doesn't know what you are seeing or doing.
+How can they possibly know how to correct the problem?
+Too many certified instructors only know one way to teach and not how to explain to you the best way for you to hit the target.

 Technical expertise is always preceded by experience.
-Listen to the instructors who have the experience teaching, not necessarily just shooting, required to have credibility.
-You should be more interested in learning how to shoot better, than how well they can shoot.
+Listen to the instructors who have the experience teaching, not necessarily just shooting.
+This is required to have credibility.
+You should be more interested in learning how to shoot better than how well they can shoot.
 When you take advice from a shooter, it has everything to do with how they do it.
 When you take advice from an experienced coach, it has everything to do with how you can do it.
-That is the difference between taking advice from a shooter or taking the advice from an experienced coach.
+That is the difference between taking advice from a shooter or taking advice from an experienced coach.

-Remember, instructors: your credibility is on the line–be careful what you say.
+Remember, instructors: your credibility is on the line.
+Be careful what you say.
 Don’t just offer advice that may or may not be correct unless you have asked questions and watched the person shoot.
 What you say has consequences.
-Remember the 85% shooter who was told he was left eye dominant-when that wasn’tÍt the real problem.
-The real problem was he was looking at the gun-not the target.
+Remember the 85% shooter who was told he was left eye dominant when that wasn’t the real problem.
+The real problem was he was looking at the gun, not the target.